 When you subscribe to email alerts

 When you subscribe to email alerts you must provide an email address to which the system can send your alerts.
 We will not use your email address to send you unsolicited information, unless you otherwise indicate that you would like to receive this information from us.

 - by lawful and fair means.

 We provide a number of online forms for enquiries, complaints, reports, submissions and web feedback.
 Not all of our online forms provide facilities for the secure transmission of information across the internet.
 You should be aware that there are inherent risks transmitting information across the internet using non-secure forms.
 Our secure forms can be identified by the padlock symbol and an address starting with https://.

-Users inquiring about their rights and remedies for breaches of privacy can access detailed information at the Office of the Australian Information Commissioner
+Users enquiring about their rights and remedies for breaches of privacy can access detailed information at the Office of the Australian Information Commissioner.